Running safety with your dog

 Which breeds are the fastest dogs?

-Most dogs will love to run but some of them are naturally faster runners than others.
+Most dogs love to run, yet some are naturally faster at running than others!

-Border Collies, Greyhounds, Jack Russell Terriers, German Shepherds and Whippets are all amongst the top fastest breeds in the world, but regardless of speed and breed, it's important to keep our dogs safe while out and about.
+But, regardless of speed and breed, it's vital to keep our dogs safe while out and about.

 Looking for more dog advice?